c-st/planning-poker-legacy/README.md

 Clients keep a list of all other users currently estimating.
 The event when a user joins or leaves the room is broadcasted to all other participants.

 `ParticipantJoined (name)`

 `ParticipantLeft (name)`

 When a new user joins into a room already filled with users, he/she receives information about all other users through multiple `ParticipantJoined` events.

+### Estimation

+Clients send their estimation to the server.
+The server collects incoming estimations and broadcasts the result once all users in the rooms have submitted their estimation.

+Estimation is done by sending a `StartEstimation (task)` event to the clients.
+All clients, also those that connect in the meanwhile receive this event after they have received the user list.
+When the task to estimate is set on client side, they show buttons that represent the different complexities.
+When all clients have submitted their estimations, the server broadcasts the result to all clients (clients receive the estimations of all other users).

 ### Moderation